ianb/personal-history-archive/README.md

 ## Installation

+**Note:** this information is somewhat out of date due to a recent (March 2018) refactoring and expansion of the extension.

 You must check out this repository to use the package.

 Run `npm install` to install the necessary packages for the server.